tcltk/tcllib/embedded/md/tcllib/files/modules/base64/base64.md

     *Note* that if *maxlen* is set to __0__, the output will not be wrapped at all\.

-    *Note well*: If your string is not simple ascii you should fix the string encoding before doing base64 encoding\.
+    *Note well*: If your string is not simple ASCII you should fix the string encoding before doing base64 encoding\.
 See the examples\.

     The command will throw an error for negative values of *maxlen*, or if